Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The model and its density of states

 \section{The model and its density of states}

 The tight-binding model we study is described by the Hamiltonian

 where $i=1,...,N$ are site indices, and ${\langle i,j\rangle}$ denotes pairs of sites that are linked by an edge (see Fig.~\ref{fig:tiling}).
 Spin indices are not written as they play no role aside from introducing a factor 2.
 The systems considered are square approximants -- tilings which are periodic but resemble the infinite quasiperiodic tiling in their local geometry -- generated from a 4D hypercubic lattice by the cut-and-project method \cite{duneaumoss}.
+In addition to the eight-fold symmetry the tiling possesses a discrete scale invariance -- a tiling of edge length $a$ can be transformed into a tiling of edge lengths which are smaller by a scale factor $\lambda = 1+\sqrt{2}$ and vice-versa (called inflation/deflation transformations, see ~\cite{grunbaum}).
+In our computations, square approximants of total number of sites $N$ equal to 239, 1393, 8119 and 47321 were considered.
 Periodic boundary conditions were imposed in both directions.
-Approximants of total number of sites $N$ equal to 239, 1393, 8119 to 47321 were considered.
-Distances on the A-B tiling are measured in units of $a$, the edge length of tiles.

-In the pure limit, the model supposes all the onsite energies to be equal $\epsilon_i=\epsilon_0$, and all hopping amplitudes to be equal $t_{ij}=t$.
+In the pure limit, all the onsite energies are taken to be equal $\epsilon_i=\epsilon_0$, and all hopping amplitudes to be equal $t_{ij}=t$.
 Without loss of generality, the origin of the energy is chosen such that $\epsilon_0=0$, and energy units are chosen so that $t=1$.
 Since the tiling is bipartite (made from quadrilaterals) the energy spectrum of this model is symmetric.
 Thus all plots are shown henceforth for the positive half of the spectrum only.
-The tiling possesses a discrete scale invariance -- in other words an initial tiling of edge length $a$ can be transformed reversibly into a tiling with tiles smaller by a scale factor $\lambda = 1+\sqrt{2}$ (called inflation/deflation transformations, see ~\cite{grunbaum}).
-This scale invariance has been used in renormalization group schemes for electronic states \cite{siremoss90} and in the calculation of ground state properties of an antiferromagnetic Heisenberg model \cite{jagannathanPRL}.
-Moreover, since the AB tiling can be generated from a parent 4-dimensional cubic lattice, the Hamiltonian Eq.~\eqref{eq:hamiltonian} can be related to a 4D dimensional Quantum Hall system \cite{zilberberg}, and inherits certain topological properties which will not however concern us here.
+The scale invariance of the tiling has been used in renormalization group schemes for electronic states \cite{siremoss90} and in the calculation of ground state properties of an antiferromagnetic Heisenberg model \cite{jagannathanPRL}.
+Moreover, since the AB tiling can be generated from a parent 4-dimensional cubic lattice, the Hamiltonian Eq.~\eqref{eq:hamiltonian} can be related to a four dimensional Quantum Hall system \cite{zilberberg}, and inherits certain topological properties which will not however concern us here.